percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1517](https://perconadev.atlassian.net/browse/EVEREST-1517) -
 If users do not have the necessary permissions to perform an action, you can now see the correct error message on the UI.

-- [EVEREST-1524](https://perconadev.atlassian.net/browse/EVEREST-1524) \[UI\] CRD version upgrade becomes inaccessible if the user navigates away from the operator upgrade page

-[EVEREST-1525](https://perconadev.atlassian.net/browse/EVEREST-1525) \[UI\] Error message "Monitoring instance <name> is used" not showing on the UI
+- [EVEREST-1525](https://perconadev.atlassian.net/browse/EVEREST-1525) - When deleting a Monitoring endpoint, the UI is no longer stuck and successfully deletes the monitoring endpoint.

 [EVEREST-1526](https://perconadev.atlassian.net/browse/EVEREST-1526) \[RBAC\] User having no permissions for backup storages able to create a DB cluster with backup schedule using a storage location